Yu-Group/clinical-rule-vetting/rulevetting/projects/tbi_pecarn/data_dictionary.md

 	- Whether there was a headache at the time of evaluation, or the child is preverbal/nonverbal
 	- Coded as: (0: no, 1: yes, 91: preverbal/nonverbal)
-	- Default strategy: Step 2 (HAStart is dropped)
+	- Default strategy: Strategy 2 (HAStart is dropped)

 	* HASeverity
 		- Ranking of severity of headache